https://mrgirgis.blogspot.com/

 my colleagues in the USA.

-Yet you don’t need to know multiple coding languages or analytics
+Yet you don’t need to know multiple coding languages

-programs to show off your analytical skills.
-You can also show
+or analytics programs to show off your analytical skills.

-analytical thinking through how you describe your problem-solving
+you describe your problem-solving methods and

-methods and approach at work.
+approach at work.

 Consider:

-1-What do you first consult when solving a problem?
+1-What do you first consult when solving

-Can you talk about any experience analyzing numerical results,
+Can you talk about any experience analyzing

-looking at website analytics, etc.?
+numerical results, looking at website analytics?

 2-What steps do you take to make sense of a problem?